TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab7.md

 You should come up with test cases for the types of all kinds of expressions.
 Just like previous testing assignments, this assignment is all about the coverage of your test suite.

+New array and array subscript expressions cannot be tested because of a bug in SPT.
+{: .notice .notice-warning}

 Make sure that there are no errors in tests with a `run x to y` clause, these tests are invalid when there are errors.
 {: .notice .notice-warning}